normand1/HyperFeeder/README.md

-# HyperFeeder - Podcast Generator
+# HyperFeeder - Autonomous Podcast Generator

 This application generates dynamic podcasts based on the latest news.
 The app fetches relevant content, generates an intro, summarizes stories, and even writes podcast descriptions and chapters.